zweatshirt/chemvision/README.md

 - Alexander McKinney
 - Zachery Linscott (zweatshirt)

-Originally spearheaded by alumn Kaleb Cole.
+Originally spearheaded by Southern Illinois University Edwardsville (SIUe) alumn Kaleb Cole.

-## Project Goal:

-- The goal of this project since the start has been to create an interactive VR learning environment for students.
-This idea was proposed by professor Michael Shaw at Southern Illinois University Edwardsville
+Idea proposed by professor Michael Shaw at SIUe.

+## Project Goal(s):

-- Our goal is to update this project to a working state again and improve it by:
+- Update this project to a working state again and improve it by:
+    1. migrating from GoogleVR to Google Cardboard.
-    1. potentially adding more functionality.
+    2. potentially adding more functionality.
-    2. adding AR functionality.
-but improve upon it by changing from Google VR to Google Cardboard compatibility, adding more features, and potentially switching to augmented reality.
+    3. adding AR functionality to create a 'museum' of 3D chemicals, moleules, and proteins.